-Parking spaces available for lease and daily (hourly) parking spaces are shown in Table 6.1.
-There are 2,297 permit spaces and 845 hourly spaces for a total of 3,142 spaces.
-Students, staff and faculty have access to all parking areas.
-Table 6.2 shows the existing supply/ demand comparisons during maximum demand conditions.
-At 100% efficiency, there is an existing deficit of 98 spaces.
-At 90% efficiency, there is a deficit of 412 spaces.
+Table 6.2 shows the existing supply/demand comparisons during maximum demand conditions for the 2025 existing parking demand.
+At 100% efficiency, there is a surplus of 4 spaces.
+At 90% efficiency, there is a deficit of 342 spaces.
 To manage this deficit at peak times, the Locust Street garage is valet parked.